openstack/glance_store/doc/source/index.rst

-glance.store
+glance_store
 ============

-The glance.store library supports the creation, deletion and gather of data assets from/to a set of several, different, storage technologies
+The glance_store library supports the creation, deletion and gather of data assets from/to a set of several, different, storage technologies

 Contents